Tharaae/hero-storefront/README.md

 * The UI currently properly responsive on screens bigger than or equal to **860 px** wide.
 If I had more time, I would use CSS media queries for a fully responsive app on smaller screens and mobile version.
 * Would make sure that WCAG standards are sufficiently applied to ensure high web accessability.
 * Would implement sample sub-menu in the navigation bar.
-* Would add more functionalities to the _Number Picker_ component to be more reusable for other applications.
+* Would add more functionalities to the _NumberPicker_ component to be more reusable for other applications.
 For example, minimum/maximum numbers settings and custom styles settings.
 * Would add a feature of going to the Product Details page when the product title in the Shopping Cart page or cart popup is clicked (as a link).
 * Would create more unit tests to cover more of the code.
+Currently, only the following unit tests are created:
+  * Thorough unit testing of **_NumberPicker_** component
+  * Few basic rendering unit tests of _App_, _Category_ and _Product_ components.

 ## How To Run the App